 During the process, I will be creating an original Science fiction story about an Astronaut that happen to had an 'incident' right after the explosion of her Ship, facing the big Bright Star she went to study.

 I started out my career studying Cinema school, and I was swinging in between directing, editing, doing motion design and compositing until I decided to become a full-time Title & Motion Designer.
-And it was during all those years working in the industry, that I realized how valuable the Film language is wherever you find yourself doing the work of telling a story or directing a team to do it.
+And it was during all those years working in the industry, that I realized how valuable the Film language is wherever you find yourself doing the work of telling a story.

 'The Art of Visual Language' has been created to give something meaningful back to the Motion Design Community all around the world.